4ms/stm32mp1-baremetal/README.md

 ```
 You may need to change the path `u-boot/build/` if the u-boot-spl.stm32 and u-boot.img files are somewhere else.

-## 3) Power up the OSD board
+## 3) Power up the OSD32 board

 This is a good moment to test your hardware setup.
 You can skip this step if you've done this before.
-Remove the SD card from the computer and insert into the OSD board.
+Remove the SD card from the computer and insert into the OSD32 board.
-Attach a USB-to-UART device to the UART pins on the OSD board (use UART4 if you've got a custom board-- only TX/RX and GND are needed).
+Attach a USB-to-UART device to the UART pins on the OSD32 board (use UART4 if you've got a custom board-- only TX/RX and GND are needed).
 Start a terminal session that connects to the USB driver (I use minicom; there are many fine alternatives).

-Insert the card into the OSD board and power it on.
+Insert the card into the OSD32 board and power it on.
 You should see boot messages, and then finally an error when it can't find
 bare-arm.uimg.
 Now it's time to build that file.

 ## 4) Build the application